3p3r/puppeteer-command-server/README.md

 ## Methodology

-This project on launch exposes two functional endpoints:
+This project on launch exposes the following endpoints:

 - a RESTful API HTTP server
+- a Swagger docs server
 - a MCP server

 For example:

 - `http://localhost:3000/api`: the RESTful API
 - `http://localhost:3000/mcp`: the MCP endpoint
+- `http://localhost:3000/docs`: the Swagger docs endpoint

 Port is configurable with the `PCS_PORT` environment variable (default: `3000`).